pnp/teams-dev-samples/samples/virtual-events-meeting-extensibility/README.md

-# Createing online meeting and Adding Meeting Extensibility app into meeting.
+# Create a Microsoft Teams Meeting with Calling & Meeting Bot, and add a custom app to the meeting programmatically- Sample code.

 ## Summary

-The Virtual event app with meeting extensibility enables you to showcase teams’ platform online meeting graph API and new meeting extensibility features.
-Virtual event app will helps you to create online meeting requests using graph API.
-The Calling & Meeting bot will initiate the call on behalf of users based on the call parameters used for schedule request.
+This sample code shows you how to create virtual event app with Teams platform online meeting graph API and new meeting extensibility features.
+Samples are generally not production-ready or an out-of-the-box solution but are intended to show developers specific patterns for use in their applications.
+The functionality is bare bone, all it does is to initiate a Calling & Meeting bot on behalf of users and enables the meeting organizers to programmatically add a custom app, in this example “Share Notes”, to the meeting.

 <img src="./Docs/Images/VirtualEventMeetingExtE2EFlow.gif" alt="Virtual Event Meeting Ext E2E Flow" style="width: 100%;">